Smokey Mexican Beef Wedges

 - 1 teaspoon ground cumin

-- ¼ cup water mixed with 1 teaspoon stock powder (or ¼ cup beef stock)
+- ¼ cup beef broth or stock (or 1/4 cup water mixed with 1 teaspoon Vegeta or beef stock powder)

 - Sour Cream